nuxt-community/composition-api/docs/content/en/definitionHelpers.md

 ---
 title: Definition helpers
-description: 'nuxt-composition-api provides a way to use the Vue 3 Composition API with Nuxt-specific features.'
+description: '@nuxtjs/composition-api provides a way to use the Vue 3 Composition API with Nuxt-specific features.'
 category: Helpers
 position: 3
 ---